 There are however certain types of radio equipment that are excluded from the framework of RED Directive, specifically:

-- equipment exclusively used for activities concerning national defence, public order and State security, including protection of the economic interests of the State, whether these interests concern the State security, and the activities of the State in the area of criminal law;
+- equipment or devices used or destined to be exclusively used for activities concerning national defence, public order and State security, including protection of the economic interests of the State, whether these interests concern the State security, and the activities of the State in the area of criminal law;

 - radio equipment used by radio amateurs, unless such equipment is available commercially.
 The following are considered not being available on the market: radio kits to be assembled and used by radio amateurs, radio equipment modified by radio amateurs for their own use and radio equipment built by radio amateurs, acting individually for scientific and experimental purpose in radio amateurs activity;